gustavobpaula/reactnd-project-myreads-starter/README.md

 # MyReads Project

-A bookshelf where you can search for the desired theme and add them to one of the 3 personal shelves: Currently Reading, Want to Read and Read.
+A bookshelf where you can search for the desired theme and add them to one of the three personal shelves: Currently Reading, Want to Read and Read. <br/>
 If you enter a page that does not exist, a 404 page is displayed.

 ---